jk89/record-deck/calibration/README.md

 `npm run fit-sine:zc --combination_identifier=lqwkwldkjpvgmrbeqcop`

-One can fit a sine wave to the raw zero crossing data:
+One can fit a sine wave to the raw voltage data:

 `npm run fit-sine:raw --combination_identifier=lqwkwldkjpvgmrbeqcop`